The Markle Town Council made quick work of a light agenda during its monthly meeting on Thursday, Nov. 15, at the Markle Fire Station.

 The council opened bids for the demolition of a property located at 310 W. Morse St. After the owners of the property failed to rectify numerous violations, the council decided at its last meeting to have the property demolished in the best interest of the town for safety and health reasons.

 Huntington County Building Commissioner Shad Paul reported that the only company to bid on the project was Hoffman Construction, of Warren, with a quote of $4,250.
 The council unanimously approved a motion to award the contract to Hoffman Construction.

-Mussman stated that the subdivision control ordinance underwent and 18-month review process and extensive rewrite.
-The changes allowed the Plat Committee, which is a divi-sion of the Planning Commission, the ability to identify and scrutinize how lots are di-vided.
+Mussman stated that the subdivision control ordinance underwent an 18-month review process and extensive rewrite.
+The changes allowed the Plat Committee, which is a division of the Planning Commission, the ability to identify and scrutinize how lots are divided.